 Dr. Levesque holds degrees from of the University of New Hampshire (B.A., Music Theory and Composition; M.A., Music History) and Rutgers University (Ph.D., Music Theory and Composition).
 His primary horn teachers were John Boden and Jean Rife, and his primary composition teachers were Niel Sir, Dr. Andrew Boysen, Jr. and Pulitzer Prize winning composer Charles Wuorinen.
 Dr. Levesque’s compositions and arrangements are available through Art of Sound Music (artofsoundmusic.com).

-At twelve Bruce became friends with Leonard Bernstein, a friendship that lasted nearly thirty years.
-At fourteen his career as a composer and oboist, specializing on the English Horn, began simultaneously and skyrocketed in tandem.
-Within a year he was playing under such renowned composer/conductors as Gunther Schuller and Elie Siegmeister.
-At sixteen he played with the Boston Symphony Orchestra at Tanglewood under Erich Leinsdorf and Sir Adrian Boult; seventeen on Broadway in the original cast of Rosencrantz And Guildenstern Are Dead; the National Symphony in New York; on call for the New York Philharmonic and, after a private audition with Leopold Stokowski, the American Symphony.
+Bruce Levine utilizes his talents over the entire spectrum of the musical, theatrical and literary worlds.
+At age twelve he became friends with Leonard Bernstein, a friendship that lasted nearly thirty years.
+At fourteen his career as a composer and oboist, specializing on the English Horn, began simultaneously and skyrocketed in tandem – within a year he was playing under such renowned composer/conductors as Gunther Schuller and Elie Siegmeister and at age sixteen he was playing with the Boston Symphony Orchestra at Tanglewood under Erich Leinsdorf and Sir Adrian Boult; seventeen on Broadway in the original cast of Rosencrantz And Guildenstern Are Dead; the National Symphony in New York; on call for the New York Philharmonic and, after a private audition with Leopold Stokowski, the American Symphony.

 Steadily turning out new compositions Leonard Bernstein said of his early works that they evinced “real musicality!” and they rapidly began appearing on concert programs at Tanglewood and other venues around the U.S.